People's Dossier of FERC Abuses: Violations Overlooked

 FERC consistently overlooks violations of law and/or degradation of the environment during pipeline construction

-Research by the Delaware Riverkeeper Network shows that FERC has never issued a civil penalty for violations related to construction activity, for any pipeline project, despite the fact that the applicable water protection laws and regulations are routinely violated during pipeline construction.
+Research by the Delaware Riverkeeper Network shows that FERC has only ever issued one civil penalty (1) for violations related to construction activity of a pipeline project, despite the fact that the applicable water protection laws and regulations are routinely violated during pipeline construction.
 In addition, when violations are identified, FERC does not issue stop work orders or mandate the company remedy the environmental harm and come into compliance with the law prior to continuing construction; instead, the pipeline company is allowed to simply continue with construction on the rest of the line.

 FERC’s inadequate response to violations not only results in continuing damage from the violations that take place, but there is no incentive for pipeline companies to ensure violations are avoided, or that the company self-identify, remedy, and remediate violations and damage as soon as a violation occurs.

 - A typical example of FERC’s inexplicable reluctance to issue civil penalties for violations of environmental protection laws involves the construction of Tennessee Gas Pipeline Company’s (“Tennessee”) 300 Line Upgrade Project (FERC Docket No. CP09-444).
 By the end of the project, among other violations, FERC had recorded:

 - 43 instances of silt laden water entering resources/depositing sediment off of the pipeline right-of-way,

 - 15 instances of failures to properly install erosion controls or use best management practices to adequately protect resources,

 - 9 instances of failures to properly install/maintain erosion controls resulting in impacts to resources,

 - 6 instances of erosion/disturbance resulting from stormwater discharges off of the right- of-way, and